NirKli/WattBot/README.md

 # ⚡️ WattBot – Electricity Meter Reading Assistant

-WattBot is a modern web application that allows you to upload images of digital electricity meters and automatically detect readings using machine learning.
+WattBot is a full-stack web application that lets you upload images of electricity meters and automatically extract readings using a custom-trained YOLO model.
 The project includes a Python FastAPI backend and a React frontend with support for dark mode, currency selection, and price tracking.

 ---